 "IT WAS LIKE WORKING IN A PRISON"

-They move on to when he signed with Interscope, talking about his various brushes with the law, multiple court cases, and continuous publicity (mostly negative) of his actions.
-I don't think any rapper has been the news as much as Pac, then and now.
+They move on to when he signed with Interscope, talking about his various brushes with the law, multiple court cases, and continuous publicity of his actions, which was mostly negative.
+I don't think any rapper has been in the news as much as Pac, then and now.
 Also talked about was his trial in 1994 where he was accused of sexual assault/abuse.
-His defense was that it was consensual, but it was a crime for the girl to turn it into a rape charge, also pointing out that it was her who sodomized him (among other things) and she should've been charged.
-(And in weird/strange timing, he and members of his crew were robbed and shot the day after he made these comments, himself being hit five times and miraculously surviving) Needless to say, these comments largely fell on deaf ears, as he was later convicted of 3 counts of sexual abuse, being sentenced to 1 1/2 to 4 1/2 years in prison.
-From there, no one, including Interscope, would bail him out (the cost was $1.4-$1.5 million).
-Another comment I dispute was from Kevin Powell, who said that "a lot of people on the East Coast dissed Pac hard", but even at that point I hadn't heard about anyone dissing him, especially when he was in prison.
-It's also mentioned that Death Row had been trying to sign Pac for a while (I didn't know that prior to seeing this documentary for the first time, so you can imagine my initial reaction when I did hear he had signed).
+His defense was that it was consensual, but "it was a crime for the girl to turn it into a rape charge," also pointing out that it was her who sodomized him (among other things) and she should've been charged.
+(And in weird/strange timing, he and members of his crew were robbed and shot the day after he made these comments, himself being hit five times and miraculously surviving.)
+Needless to say, these comments largely fell on deaf ears, as he was later convicted of 3 counts of sexual abuse, being sentenced to 1 1/2 to 4 1/2 years in prison.
+From there, no one, including Interscope, would bail him out; the cost was $1.4-$1.5 million.
+Another comment I dispute was from Kevin Powell, who said that "a lot of people on the East Coast dissed Pac hard," but even at that point I hadn't heard about anyone dissing him, especially when he was in prison.
+It's also mentioned that Death Row had been trying to sign Pac for a while; I didn't know that prior to seeing this documentary for the first time, so you can imagine my initial reaction when I did hear he had signed.
 Suge would then post bail for Pac, leading to his release from prison in September of 1995.
-A motivated and inspired Pac began work on his 4th album, "All Eyez On Me", hip hop's first recognized double album.
+A motivated and inspired Pac began work on his 4th album, "All Eyez On Me," hip hop's first recognized double album.